My Master Satan 3

 And that's really the best characterization of this film.
 It's sort of a lower budget, non-gory August Underground.
 Unfortunately, AU was only worthwhile because of the gore and special effects.
 The degraded video of My Master Satan certainly lends the film an air of authenticity, and I think that with some more experience and money, these filmmakers could do a lot more.
 The ideas are there, and there's a good rapport between the actors (who are all friends in real life.)

-I think the lack of gore was a mistake, to a certain extent, as was the absolutely horrendous film quality (which, to be fair, the filmmakers warned me about).
-It becomes difficult to even hear throughout most of the film, as some of the volume is plenty loud (including the thrash death metal, which fit the film very well), while some of the dialogue is almost nonexistent, helping to further distance the viewer from the plot.
+I think the lack of gore was a mistake to a certain extent, as was the absolutely horrendous film quality (which, to be fair, the filmmakers warned me about).
+It becomes difficult to even hear throughout most of the film, as some of the volume is plenty loud (including the thrash death metal, which fit the film very well), while some of the dialogue is almost nonexistent, taking the viewer out of the plot and disturbing some of the immersion.
 The film could greatly benefit from a re-record and dubbing of the audio.
-I think that, in the future, Bailey should remember that the film quality present in this flick hides a lot of sins.
-You just have to attempt them.
+I think that, in the future, Bailey should remember that the film quality present in this flick hides a lot of sins, but you still have to attempt them.
 There's very little gore, largely because almost nothing happens on-screen.
 And hey, I get it.
 This is a tiny indie film, it's never going to look like a Hollywood production.
-But you have to TRY.
+But you have to try.
 I'd rather the gore not look all that great than to be completely nonexistent, because the depravity is a lot of what films like this have going for them.

 Overall, it was a good effort, and I do think that there will be some good things coming from this team in the future.
 This has the air of a first movie, and one that you'll look back on and wonder how it came from the same place.
 Not a bad film, and definitely worth a look for people that are into trashy flicks and low-to-no-budget indie films.
 You can check out their website, and see the trailer on YouTube.

 Bottom Line: There's some hints of good things here, and I think that first-time director Dakota Bailey has a bright future.
 This one is definitely worth watching for connoisseurs of trashy cinema and all things indie, but it is severely hampered by difficult-to-parse audio and a lack of gory scenes.